-- Smile politely, then go back to searching online for cute cat outfits
+- A. Smile politely, then go back to searching online for cute cat outfits

-- Think “Oh, yeah it really is time I update my Facebook, Twitter, blog and website,” then dig right in
+- C. Think “Oh, yeah it really is time I update and interact with my social media” [Facebook, Twitter, Insta, blog and/or website], then dig right in

-- B or C but definitely not A (unless it was a really good sale)
+- D. B or C but definitely not A (unless it was a really good sale)